The Things We Can't Stop

 The Things We Can't Stop is the sixth album by American rock band Cold.
 It was released on September 13, 2019 in the US through Napalm Records.
 The album was produced by Jeremy Parker, who produced the previous album.
 This is Cold's first album since 2011's Superfiction.
-This is Cold's only album to include guitarist Nick Coyle and first to feature bassist Lindsay Manfredi and their first album not to include bass player Jeremy Marshall and the only album to not feature drummer Sam McCandless.
+This is Cold's only album to include guitarist Nick Coyle, the first to feature bassist Lindsay Manfredi, and their first album not to feature bassist Jeremy Marshall and drummer Sam McCandless.
 Aaron Fulton was credited as the drummer.

 The first single "Shine" was released on June 27, 2019, along with an accompanying lyric video on the same date.

 Release and promotion

 The album was released on September 13, 2019 on CD, vinyl and digital platforms.
 To promote the album, the band began the Broken Human tour in selected areas in the United States in fall 2019.